Purpose of this policy

 A teacher who is responsible for the supervision of SRI must report any concern he or she has about the delivery, provision or content of SRI to the principal, as soon as it is practicable.
 For example, if a teacher believes that the content of SRI conflicts in some way with a Department policy (for example, regarding diversity) they must report that concern to the principal.
 Similarly, if a supervising teacher believes that the content or nature of any SRI class raises concerns from a duty of care perspective, the teacher must report that to the principal.

 The principal is required to ensure that students not participating in SRI are adequately supervised by a teacher.
-For detail on what constitutes adequate supervision, see: Legislative Framework

-Educational activities for students not attending SRI
+Arrangements for students not attending SRI

+Anti-discrimination laws require that students who do not attend SRI must not be treated less or more favourably than students who participate in SRI.
 Students who do not attend SRI must be adequately supervised by a teacher (see Legislative Framework section above) and engaged in educationally valuable activities at the time that SRI is being provided to the students who are opted-in.
 This may include self-study, revision, reading, community service, peer mentoring and participation in clubs.

 A principal must ensure that students who do not attend SRI must not be provided with instruction in areas within the Australian Curriculum in Victoria (AusVELS) while other students are participating in SRI.